Who We are

 If your organization may fit with the giving mission of Complete Tri, we would love to hear from you.

 We consider guest posts if they are of high quality and written by triathletes or coaches.
 Guest posts on Complete Tri need to be educational.
-We do not consider guest posts that are done for the primary reason of promoting a product or service.
+We will not consider guest posts that are done for the primary reason of promoting a product or service.
+Writing quality needs to be an A+.

 Feel free to contact us with any questions, comments or feedback.
 We are here for you and love to hear from our readers.